 The troubled firm appears to be making announcements on a regular basis as it attempts to win over shareholders and public opinion, with group CEO Dave Lewis determined to make Tesco a powerhouse once more.

+Tesco overstated its profits by a massive £263m last year and that error was followed by a record £6.4bn loss in April 2015.
+On 6 October, the supermarket revealed it will begin paying SME suppliers sooner than larger counterparts – equivalent to a fortnight early in some cases – to provide customers with better value and availability.
+With customers at the forefront of the business again, Tesco has launched a Brand Guarantee campaign that promises “customers they will never pay more for their branded shop compared with other leading supermarkets”.
 In fact, Tesco directly called out biggest rivals Asda, Morrisons and Sainsbury’s as it said it will price match the offers available at rivals’ stores.
 This means that Tesco shoppers will automatically have money deducted from their bills at checkout should certain products be available for a lower cost elsewhere – as long as they purchase at least ten items.